-In this geometry problem, we will combine several theorems – the two tangent theorem, the inscribed angle theorem, the sum of angles in a triangle theorem and the sum of angles in a quadrilateral theorem, in order to arrive at the solution.
+In this geometry problem, we will combine several theorems in order to arrive at the solution:

 A triangle ΔBCD is inscribed in a circle such that m∠BCD=75° and m∠CBD=60°.
 Show that the triangle ΔABC formed by two tangent lines from point A outside the circle to points B and C is a 45-45-90 Right Triangle.